 The Problem with War

-How to help burn pit victims get care
+How to help burn pit victims and other veterans

 Burn pit exposure is far from the only issue our vets are confronting.
 They struggle with unemployment and homelessness.
-They’re also at higher risk for substance abuse, mental health conditions and suicide.
-(If you or someone you know is experiencing suicidal thoughts, reach out to the National Suicide Prevention Lifeline.)
-There are a number of VSOs (Veterans Service Organizations) that help vets navigate their lives and health after service.
-Here are a few to start with:
+They’re also at higher risk for substance abuse, mental health conditions, and suicide.
+(If you or someone you know is experiencing suicidal thoughts, reach out to the 988 Suicide & Crisis Lifeline.)

 There are many organizations out there helping veterans navigate their lives and health after service.
 Many of them have volunteer opportunities, if you have time you can donate — that might mean making phone calls or helping vets to fill out paperwork, but every organization has different needs.
 So if you’ve got special skills (anything from house painting to fundraising), offer them up.
 You can find local groups by searching in your area or connect with a VSO that’s helping vets on a national level: